 Housed in a 1912 dairy farm barn, Vint Hill has some interesting history: this is the building where in 1944 U.S. military intercepted the German encryption codes that started the end of World War II.

 Vint Hill Craft Winery is now a place where would-be grape farmers can get some hands-on experience before taking the agricultural plunge.

 A teaching and tasting bar upstairs overlooks the production facility, where private vintners (or small groups going in together) come and go, checking on their barrels or consulting with the in-house winemaker.

 Reservations required for groups of 8 or more.
 No outside food allowed in tasting room.
-Kids welcome; no dogs in tasting room.
+Kids welcome; dogs welcome outside on leash.

 Has something changed?
 Email us